raspberrypilearning/pacman-terminal/en/step_5.md

 + Now, type `pwd` and press enter.

+This is what you should get (results in the red box):
 ![PWD Command](images/pwdcommand.png)

 `pwd` stands for "print working directory".
 It tells you what directory you are currently in, so you will not get lost.
 The `pwd` command is useful because it shows where you are in the Pi's **filesystem**.
 We are currently in the `pi/` directory.